 That said, you can unlock tech with tech points and equip any operative with some neat gear, and they all have access to at least some hacks.
 This affords you a great deal of leeway in how you approach the objectives.

 You can go in guns blazing, stealthy, or a combination of the two.
-You can hack the camera network, or utilize a spider bot and never even enter their premises There is a lot of room for creative ideas as well, such as hacking a news drone and sticking a shock mine to it for a remote-controlled non-lethal missile.
+You can hack the camera network, or utilize a spider bot and never even enter the premises.
+There is a lot of room for creative ideas as well, such as hacking a news drone and sticking a shock mine to it for a remote-controlled non-lethal missile.

-The moment to moment gameplay is a ton of fun if you lean into the operative system.
-I noted in my review in progress that most of the side missions seemed to be the procedurally generated recruitment missions.
+The moment-to-moment gameplay is a ton of fun if you lean into the operative system.
+While most of the side missions seemed to be procedurally generated recruitment missions.
 I actually opened up even more side missions later in the game, and they are pretty interesting.

 However, it’s the core gameplay that also falters a bit.
 I’ve talked a lot about the player’s commitment to the mechanics, but Watch Dogs Legion has commitment issues of its own.

 It often dips its toe into potentially polarizing mechanics, only to quickly rip it out and scream “It’s just a prank bro!” at any given moment.
-A lot of enemy-controlled areas have all sorts of entrances.
-One handy use of a construction worker is the fact they can call cargo drones allowing you to literally fly.
+For example, most of the enemy-controlled areas have all sorts of entrances. one handy use of a construction worker is the fact they can call cargo drones allowing you to literally fly.

 A spider bot is one of the gadgets you can equip, but if you don’t have one, fear not.
-There will be a box where you can summon one literally five feet where a spider bot can be used.
-It made me wonder why it’s a gadget I could choose in the first place since the game always had a free one ready for me.
+There will be a box where you can summon one literally five feet any time a spider bot can be used.
+It made me wonder why it was a gadget I could choose in the first place since the game always had a free one ready for me.
 It really doesn’t help that it’s a bit overpowered, since it’s able to clear many areas without ever risking your operative.

 Quite a few missions took my agency away altogether by requiring and providing a specific drone for it.
-I could play these missions as a low mobility grandma, a spy, hitman, or big old Chris, and they would play the exact same way regardless of who I was, and that’s disappointing.
+I could play these missions as a low-mobility grandma, a spy, a hitman, or big old Chris, and they would play the exact same way regardless of who I was, and that’s disappointing.